valetzx/firefoxonreplit/README.md

  1. It will crash if memory out, and i dont know why memory out, mabe screen maybe sth others, but the same url on firefox will not crash
  2. i really like chromium !

+## Others

+ 1. Not recommend use personal repl to run this, even you have set passwd
+ 2. i really like chromium !